iamarasinghe96/kidsclinic/replit.md

 This is a local-only clinic patient management system for "The Kids Clinic / Allergy and Asthma Center" designed for use on two dedicated laptops: one for the consultant and one for the receptionist.
 The application provides specialized interfaces: Consultant view (completely read-only display showing what receptionist does), Receptionist view (full patient management, registration, queue management, and administrative functions), and Reports for generating consultation summaries.
 The system operates entirely offline with automated shortcuts that remember laptop roles and auto-start/close the server.

-**Current Status**: Complete system ready for deployment with automated shortcuts, cross-device printing setup, comprehensive documentation, and enhanced patient management with title dropdown functionality.
+**Current Status**: Complete system ready for network deployment with comprehensive documentation, database connection fixed, all 133 visits accessible through reports, and production-ready startup scripts for both computers.

 # User Preferences